izgg/logisticRegression/README.md

 ## Conclusion

 Based on the results of the analysis, the Support Vector Classifier perfomed the best.
-However, the values in the various confusion matrices